whblondeau/mrs_e/stories/route-66-poker_run.md

 _“...Knives, but no guns or grenades or anything,”_ she said after a minute.

 “Esmeralda says no guns.
 Knives only.
 So here’s what we do.
 I will go and engage them, get their attention.
-You time it as best you can, walk—walk, you hear me?
+You time it as best you can, walk—<i>walk</i>, you hear me?
 Don’t hustle, be cool—over to your bike, unlock the side panel, get your gun.
 Make sure it’s loaded and the safety is off.
 The safety is _off_, all right?”

 “I’m an engineer.
 I get that.”